twsnmp/twsnmpfk/docs/twsnmpfk_en.md

 - [MCP server prompt specifications](./mcp_prompt.html)

 ---
-## AI analysis
+## Anomaly
-The screen of the AI analysis list.Only the list is displayed in the polling log settings and the analysis is performed.
+The screen of the anomaly detection list (Menu: "Anomaly").
+Displays items for which analysis is performed in the polling log settings.
 <!-- _class: tinytext -->

 ![h:400 center](./images/en/ai.png)